-- Do you qualify for a council tax discount or exemption? - find out if you qualify for a council tax percentage of discount or a complete exemption from paying council tax.
+- Discounts and exemptions - find out if you qualify for a council tax percentage of discount or a complete exemption from paying council tax

-- Household Support Fund - information about the Winter 2022/23 Household Support Fund which will help ensure as many people as possible have all the essentials they need.
+- Household Support Fund (HSF) - information about the Winter 2023/24 Household Support Fund which will help those in the most need

 - I'm worried about debt - support if you are struggling with debt